CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "insulation": 1,                             // (Optional, default = 1) If container or vehicle part, how much insulation should it provide to the contents
 "price": 100,                                // Used when bartering with NPCs.
 For stackable items (ammo, comestibles) this is the price for stack_size charges.
 Can use string "cent" "USD" or "kUSD".
 "price_postapoc": "1 USD",                       // Same as price but represent value post cataclysm.
 Can use string "cent" "USD" or "kUSD".
-"material": ["COTTON"],                      // Material types, can be as many as you want.
+"material": [                                // Material types, can be as many as you want.
 See materials.json for possible options
+  { "type": "cotton", "portion": 9 },        // type indicates the material's ID, portion indicates proportionally how much of the item is composed of that material
+  { "type": "plastic" }                      // portion can be omitted and will default to 1.
+In this case, the item is 90% cotton and 10% plastic.
+],
 "weapon_category": [ "WEAPON_CAT1" ],        // (Optional) Weapon categories this item is in for martial arts.
 "cutting": 0,                                // (Optional, default = 0) Cutting damage caused by using it as a melee weapon.
 This value cannot be negative.
 "bashing": 0,                                // (Optional, default = 0) Bashing damage caused by using it as a melee weapon.
 This value cannot be negative.